Ahn Hyo-seop

-Ahn Hyo-seop (born April 17, 1995) is a South Korean and Canadian actor and singer.
+Ahn Hyo-seop (born April 17, 1995) is a Canadian actor and singer based in South Korea.
 He debuted as a singer in 2015 with the group One O One, releasing the debut single "Love You".
 He then gained recognition as an actor for his performances in the second and third seasons of Dr. Romantic (2020–2023), dramas Lovers of the Red Sky (2021) and Business Proposal (2022), as well as voicing the character Jinu in the animated musical film KPop Demon Hunters (2025).

 Early life and education

 Ahn was born on April 17, 1995, in Seoul, South Korea as the youngest of three siblings.
-When he was six years old, his family emigrated to Toronto, Ontario, Canada, where he grew up.
+When he was six years old, his family immigrated to Toronto, Ontario, Canada, where he grew up.
 Ahn later moved back to South Korea when he was 17, while his family stayed in Canada.
 He later attended and graduated from Kookmin University, in the Department of International Business.